 - 1. The requester completes a standardized form for the recovery of a specific encryption key for a specific user and forwards the process to Corporate Security, Privacy, and the Works Council for authorization.
 After authorization and digital signing of all parties involved, the request is encrypted, signed, and emailed to the Trust Center. - 2.
 The Recovery Manager checks the following points: receipt of the order, process authorization, digital signatures, requester (subject) data, user data, and shipping data. - 3.
 The Recovery Manager logs on to the cPKI with their MyCard and starts the "Certificate Recovery" workflow.
 This order must be approved by the Recovery Approver.
 The Recovery Approver is requested by email to approve the order. - 4.
 The Recovery Approver logs on to the cPKI with their MyCard and starts the "Approve Certificate Recovery" workflow.
 After approval, the Recovery Operator is notified by email that there is an approved recovery request. - 5.
 The Recovery Operator logs on to the cPKI with their MyCard and starts the "Execute Certificate Recovery" workflow.
 MyID selects the certificates to be recovered from the cPKI.
 The encryption keys are stored on a dedicated smartcard (recovery card).
-A user PIN for the smartcard is assigned by the server and also stored on the card. - 6.
-The cPKI automatically generates a letter, which the Recovery Operator sends to the requester together with the smartcard.
-Furthermore, the Recovery Operator sends an encrypted email containing the user PIN information to the requester.
+A user PIN for the smartcard is assigned by the server and also stored on the card.

-Deutsche Telekom Security GmbH Page 81 of 159 Public last review: 28.04.2021
+Deutsche Telekom Security GmbH Page 81 of 160 Public